SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 ### SelfTuning from external watch crystal.
 Connect a serial adapter to the alternate serrial pins  (since the default ones now have a crytal on them).
 Otherwise, proceed as avoce.

-Once the tuning is complete, you may disconnnect the crystal and it's loading caps if they are not needed. (the loading caps are of such low value that they don't *need* to be removed)
+Once the tuning is complete, you may disconnect the crystal and it's loading caps if they are not needed. (the loading caps are of such low value that they don't *need* to be removed)

 ### SelfTuning Caveats
 * Using a crystal requires a 1-series or 2-series part.